At Madbox, we pursue one dream; creating games that will make billions of people smile.

 The story of Madbox originally started in 2015 with the merger of two passionate game making studios: Chou Entertainment and MadJoh

-Born in 2015, MadJoh was created by Maxime & Jonathan, still just students at this time, to pursue one ambition: "Connect millions of people together" using creativity and technology.
+Born in 2015, MadJoh was created by Maxime & Jonathan, still just students at that time, to pursue one ambition: "Connect millions of people together" using creativity and technology.

-With an intense desire to bring global audiences an all new experience, MadJoh began creating two ambitious projects.
-Joined early by three passionate game makers, development started from our luxurious head quarters: Maxime's bedroom.
+With an intense desire to bring to global audiences an all new experience, MadJoh began creating two ambitious projects.
+Joined early by three passionate game makers, development started from our luxurious headquarters: Maxime's bedroom.

-In 2016, we started with the development of JusDare, a social network aiming to gamify people's lives with unique challenges.
+In 2016, we started with the development of JustDare, a social network aiming to gamify people's lives with unique challenges.
 After 10 months of development we decided to launch our first product.
-Despite all the passion and love MadJoh had poured into it, the players' feedbacks and the app KPIs didn't meet our expectations.
+Despite all the passion and love MadJoh had poured into it, the players' feedback and the app KPIs did not meet our expectations.

 We decided to kill this project and start a brand new game: Versus, a multiplayer Party Games with over 20+ mini-games that could be played on a single device or online with friends.
 After 6 months of development and 4 months of iteration, we failed to retain players, then the MadJoh team decided to shut down the game

 Equipped with a bunch of new learnings, MadJoh was ready to embark on its next challenge where a new game, Tribs.io, was born.
 This game was based on a childhood game called ‘Chicken, Snake and Fox’.